 Collagen, the protein that provides structure to the skin, is reported to drop as much as 30% in the first five years of the menopause due to declining levels of estrogen.

-This could lead to the formation of wrinkles and a loss of elasticity – especially around or delicate areas like the eyes, mouth and jowls.
+This could lead to the formation of wrinkles and a loss of elasticity – especially around delicate areas like the eyes, mouth and jowls.

 Dryness and Increased Sensitivity